 What are the best electric bikes?

-Because electric bikes are made for many different purposes, it’s hard to say that there’s any one best ebike for everyone.
-However, the Charge Bikes City is the best electric bike for most people, especially for those who live in more urban environments.
+After riding a number of models, we think the Charge Bikes City is the best electric bike for most people, especially for those who live in more urban environments.
 Starting at $1,699, it’s not overly expensive for an ebike.
-It comes in both a low-step and a high-step model as well as two sizes, so it can comfortably accommodate riders from 5-foot 1-inch to 6 feet 3 inches.
+It comes in both a low-step and a high-step model as well as two sizes, so it can comfortably accommodate riders from 5-foot 1-inch to 6-feet 3 inches.

 We also like that the Charge Bikes City has front and rear fenders as well as a built-in bike rack.
 Its battery is removable, making it easier to charge, and the bike’s handlebars and pedals can fold flat, making the bike easier to store if you have limited space.
 We also liked its head- and taillights, and found its 250-Watt motor was powerful enough to get us anywhere we wanted to go.

 Those living in the suburbs may find the Gazelle Medeo T9 Classic to be the best electric bike for their needs.
 The Medeo T9 Classic has traditional Dutch styling combined with a mid-drive Bosch motor, which makes for a very pleasant ride.
 At $1,999, it’s reasonably priced, though its heavier 50-pound weight and lack of folding components makes it better suited to be stored in a garage rather than an apartment.

 If you're shopping for an electric bike now, here are the best we've tested so far.
 Keep in mind that due to high demand, many of the best electric bikes are either on backorder or are sold out.
 And before you do any riding, be sure to pick up one of the best bike helmets.